Tuning Guide

 n_reps: 4

-This produces 3 × 3 × 8 = 72 Ball Maps, fused into a single Cosmic Graph with an automatically selected threshold.
+This produces 3 * 3 * 8 = 72 Ball Maps, fuses them into a Cosmic Graph via MinHash (default), then selects/applies construction_threshold.